-You will have several drains following this surgery; one in your breast and usually two in your back.
-The drains remove excess fluid from the site of the operation and remain in place until you have less than 50mls of drainage in a 24-hour period.
+You will have several drains following this surgery; one in your thigh/leg wound and one or two at the site of your breast reconstruction.
+The drains remove excess fluid from the site of the operation and will remain in place until you have less than 50mls of drainage in a 24-hour period.
 This will generally take two to five days.
-The drain tubes may cause you some discomfort.
+These drain tubes may cause you some discomfort.

 Your surgeon will decide when to remove the drain tubes.
-It is not unusual for patients to go home with a drain tube still in place, especially in the back.
-If this is the case, a nurse will visit you at home to remove it.
+It is not unusual for patients to go home with a drain tube still in place, especially in the thigh.
+If this is the case, a nurse will visit you at home to remove the drain.
 It is advisable to have pain relief half an hour before the drain is removed, as the procedure can be painful.